 We are all on a learning journey, and our expectation is that everyone should be improving all the time.
 This applies to the children at Hanover, but also to our highly skilled and experienced staff team.
 We are committed to being the best school that we can possibly be, and also to the success and happiness of all those who are a part of our community.
 With hard work and a belief that we all have a part to play, Hanover will go from strength to strength.
 How might you contribute?

 Thank you for visiting our site!

-My name is Jack Sloan, and I am the new headteacher at Hanover Primary School.
+My name is Jack Sloan, and I took on the headship at Hanover Primary School in September 2016.
 I grew up not far away from the school in Dalston, and loved my time at primary school.
 I particularly enjoyed writing and music, and eventually went on to do a music degree in Manchester because I had been inspired by several people at school, including the terrifying Ms Litvenof.
 She had very high expectations, and believed that children could do amazing things with the right guidance, and if they worked hard.
 Partly because of her, I ended up singing regularly with the English National Opera and Royal Opera, which was an incredibly exciting experience for a 9 year old!

 I spent a huge amount of my childhood outside.
 I lived in a very urban environment, but was lucky to be taken out to the countryside often by my parents.
 I also started camping with Forest School Camps at the age of 7, and would go off with my rucksack for two weeks each summer to learn about how to light fires, build shelters, cut down trees and cook food for 80 over a fire.
 I went on to volunteer for the charity, and still run camps to this day, taking children and teenagers to wild and wonderful places.
 I believe strongly in the power of outdoor education, and have always sought to bring this in to my teaching in schools.